Vector3

 ];

-Soon you will want to represent each position as a Vector3
+Soon we will want to represent each position as a Vector3

-so that you can perform mathematical operations.
-What happens if you define the positions
+so that we can perform mathematical operations on the positions.
+What happens if we define the positions

 array like this?